nexiality/documentation/userguide/Danny Change.md

             </li>
 			<li>
 			    From the console, type <b>java -version</b> and press <b>&lt;ENTER&gt;</b><br/>
-			    If you get something like the following, please follow next step (Step 3) below to download and install Java:<br/>
+			    If you get something like the following, please follow the next step (Step 3) below to download and install Java:<br/>
                 <img src="image/InstallingNexial_01.png"/><br/>
                 If you are not getting the above message, check that the version of Java installed is 1.8.0_151 or